wp-plugins/easyreservations/readme.txt

 * adjustable Reservation Table
 * Guests can edit their reservation afterwards
 * add, edit, approve, reject and trash reservations
-* Group, Filter and Favourite Reservations
+* Group and Filter Reservations
 * Resources - Rooms & Offers
 * Live price calculation and error output
 * Price filters and discounts
-* Statistics, Export & Import
+* Statistics and Export

 = Website =
 The Plugin has a website with a documentation to help you.